andlo/mycroft-skills-list-gitbook/skills/unit-converter-skill.tom-servo.md

 ---
-description: 'Converts from one unit of measure to another'
+description: Converts from one unit of measure to another
 ---

 ### _unit-converter-skill.tom-servo_